• Default font size

 A:

 According to the Hotel Accommodation Tax Ordinance (Cap.
-348), the proprietor of every hotel shall pay to the Collector, within 14 days after 30 September, 31 December, 31 March and 30 June in each year, the amount of the tax payable in respect of the 3 monthly periods ending on those dates and at the same time the manager of that hotel shall sign and send to the Collector a return setting out the total amount of accommodation charges made by the proprietor of the hotel during the period in respect of which the tax paid relates.
+348), the proprietor of every hotel shall pay to the Collector, within 14 calendar days after 30 September, 31 December, 31 March and 30 June in each year, the amount of the tax payable in respect of the 3 monthly periods ending on those dates and at the same time the manager of that hotel shall sign and send to the Collector a return setting out the total amount of accommodation charges made by the proprietor of the hotel during the period in respect of which the tax paid relates.
 The ordinance does not empower the Collector to extend the deadline for submitting the quarterly HAT return.

 back to top